zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 - Properties & Columns
    - **ColumnInputExpression:** Choose which properties should be inserted by using a lambda expression to select them.
 All other properties will be ignored.
    - **ColumnInputNames:** Choose which properties should be inserted by using a list of strings to select them.
 All other properties will be ignored.
+   - **ColumnPrimaryKeyExpression:** Choose which properties should be part of the key by using a lambda expression.
+Only rows that match the key will be inserted.
+This option only works when `InsertIfNotExists = true`.
+   - **ColumnPrimaryKeyNames:** Choose which properties should be part of the key by using a list of strings.
+Only rows that match the key will be inserted.
+This option only works when `InsertIfNotExists = true`.
    - **IgnoreOnInsertExpression:** Choose which properties should be ignored by using a lambda expression to select them.
 All other properties will be inserted.
    - **IgnoreOnInsertNames:** Choose which properties should be ignored by using a list of strings to select them.
 All other properties will be inserted.
-   - **PrimaryKeyExpression:** Choose which properties should be part of the key by using a lambda expression.
-This option only works when `InsertIfNotExists = true`.
-   - **PrimaryKeyNames:** Choose which properties should be part of the key by using a list of strings.
-This option only works when `InsertIfNotExists = true`.
 - Optimization
    - **AutoMapOutputDirection:** Set to `false` to disable the default output mapping.
 This can dramatically improve performance when you don’t need to retrieve values normally returned by the database (like identity, computed, or default values).
 Alternatively, you can use the [BulkInsertOptimized](/bulk-insert-optimized) method for even faster inserts.
-   - **Batch:** Customize the `BatchSize`, `BatchTimeout`, and `BatchDelayInterval` to improve performance and control how inserted entities are grouped and executed.
+   - **Batch:** Customize the `BatchSize`, `BatchTimeout`, and `BatchDelayInterval` to improve performance and control how inserts are grouped and executed.
    - **Hint:** Use `QueryHint` or `TableHintSql` to apply SQL hints for additional performance tuning.
    - **UseTableLock:** Set to `true` to lock the destination table during the insert operation, which can improve performance by reducing row-level locks and avoiding lock escalation.
 This is especially useful when inserting a large number of rows.
 - Providers Specific